uconneeb/systseminar/schedule.md

 ML Knope, AM Bush, LO Frishkoff, NA Heim, and JL Payne.
 2020.
 [Ecologically diverse clades dominate the oceans via extinction resistance.](http://doi.org/10.1126/science.aax6398) Science 267: 1035-1038.

 ### Oct.
 8, 2020

+Mark Stukel will give a short presentation on his investigations into the effect of GC content in phylogenomic analyses.
+As background, Mark suggested we look at the GC content portions of the following paper:

+Skinner et al. 2019.
+[Phylogenomics of Auchenorrhyncha (Insecta: Hemiptera) using transcriptomes: examining controversial relationships via degeneracy coding and interrogation of gene conflict.](https://doi.org/10.1111/syen.12381) Systematic Entomology 45(1):85-113.

 ### Oct.
 15, 2020